Blueprint Travelers - Travel Site

 Jump to

-Do I Need to Rent a Car in the Eje Cafetero Region?Everything You Need to Know About WillysOther Transportation Options Around Eje Cafetero Region
+Do I Need to Rent a Car in the Eje Cafetero Region?Everything You Need to Know About WillysOther Salento Transportation Options Around Eje Cafetero Region

 Part of the charm of this region is that the towns are small and getting between towns is relatively simple through different forms of transportation.
 Sometimes, these transportation options are activities in and of themselves.
 And we really appreciate when the time between different adventures can be part of the interesting and beautiful experience as well!
 Let’s talk through your options and when to use each one based on the activities that you are doing and your ultimate destination so you can truly take in this environment.